aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 For example, you may want to constrain resources in your development VPC to accessing only allowed infrastructure, builder services, and development quality on-premises services and data.
 Similarly, you would likely need to constrain your production VPC to accessing only allowed on-premises production services and data.

+## More Advanced Configurations

 ### Consider Redundant VPN Connections

 Once you've established your initial AWS Site-to-Site VPN connection, it's recommended that you consider setting up a a second customer gateway to further enhance resiliency of your network connectivity between your on-premises and AWS environments.
 See [Resilience in AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/disaster-recovery-resiliency.html) for details.

+### Accelerating VPN Connections

+You may opt to use [Accelerated Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/accelerated-vpn.html) which uses AWS Global Accelerator to improve the performance of VPN connections by intelligently routing traffic through the AWS Global Network and AWS edge locations.

+### Scaling VPN Throughput

+If your initial use of a site-to-site VPN connection exceeds the 1.25 Gbps limit of a single IPsec tunnel, consider scaling VPN throughput via equal cost multi-path (ECMP) routing support over multiple VPN tunnels.
+See [Scaling VPN throughput using AWS Transit Gateway](https://aws.amazon.com/blogs/networking-and-content-delivery/scaling-vpn-throughput-using-aws-transit-gateway/) for more information.

 ## Site-to-Site VPN Connection Options